 Convert to KML

 Use the Layer To KML tool to convert any map layer to KML.
 KML created by this tool will be a snapshot of your data at the time the layer was converted.
-After creating the KML, you can share it with others who can view it in an application like Google Earth or Explorer for ArcGIS.
+After creating the KML, you can share it with others who can view it in an application such as Google Earth or Explorer for ArcGIS.

 Before running the Layer To KML tool, you should symbolize the layer and set certain properties and modify specific data attributes.
 Many different aspects and properties of layers are applied to the KML during conversion, including visible attribute fields, transparency, labels, pop-up displays, and symbology.
-By setting layer properties and data attributes you can ensure that the KML you create matches your expectations, is easy to interpret, and is well-formed.
+By setting layer properties and data attributes, you can ensure that the KML you create matches your expectations, is easy to interpret, and is well-formed.
 Except where noted below, the rule of converting a layer to KML is what you see is what you get.
 The following table shows a number of things you can do to prepare your layers for conversion to KML.

 A layer in ArcGIS becomes a folder in the KML.
 The layer name will be used as the KML folder name.